 In addition to dinnerware and accessories, Fostoria Glass also produced Tortes, Trays, and Platters.
 The American Oval Platter was available in two sizes – this smaller 10½” version, and a larger 12″ size.

-Both of the platters have the same basic design, and their only true difference is size.
 If you are interested in learning more about current availability and pricing for similar items, please click the following sponsored link for available Oval Platters on eBay.

 Item Number: #726